indrekots/indrekots.github.io/_posts/articles/2019-02-25-consumer-driven-contract-testing.md

 ### Consumer CI build commits pact file to provider codebase

 This is relatively similar to the previous option.
-Once your consumer CI build has generated the pact file, add an extra step that commits the file to the provider repository.
+Once your consumer CI build has generated the pact file, add an extra step that commits the file to the provider's repository.

 ### Consumer CI build publishes pact files as build artifacts